Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 - Rinse until water runs clear

-- Reshape bristles and lay flat to dry completely
+- Reshape bristles and lay flat to dry fully

 Removing Turmeric Stains